NIH requires disclosure of biographical, other support and foreign component information in proposals and post-award progress reports.

 When to Disclose

-A foreign component must be disclosed in Item 6 of the Research & Related Other Project Information Form at the time of application.
-Applicants must check “yes” if the project includes a foreign component and must include a Foreign Justification attachment in Field 12, Other Attachments.
+A foreign component must be disclosed at the time of application.
+Applicants must check “yes” if the project includes a foreign component and must include a Foreign Justification attachment.

-Foreign components also must be disclosed in in Section G.9 of Research Performance Project Reports (RPPRs).
+Foreign components also must be disclosed on Research Performance Project Reports (RPPRs).
 For more information, see the RPPR Instructional Guide, p.
 99.

-The addition of a foreign component to an ongoing NIH grant requires NIH prior approval, as outlined in Section 8.1.2, Prior Approval Requirements.
+The addition of a foreign component to an ongoing NIH grant requires NIH prior approval, as outlined in the NIH Grants Policy Statement.